tldr-pages/tldr/pages/linux/slurmd.md

 # slurmd

-> slurmd monitors all tasks running on the compute node , accepts tasks, launches tasks, and kills running tasks upon request.
+> Slurmd monitors all tasks running on the compute node , accepts tasks, launches tasks, and kills running tasks upon request.
 > More information: <https://slurm.schedmd.com/slurmd.html>.

 - Report node rebooted when daemon restarted.
 Used for testing purposes: